Second death

 Folio from the Très Riches Heures du duc de Berry: Hell.
 15th century.

-The second death, also known as eternal death, is an eschatological concept in Judaism, Christianity, and Mandaeism related to punishment after a first/initial death on Earth.
+The second death, also known as eternal death, is an eschatological concept in various religious and esoteric traditions, prominently featured in Judaism, Christianity, and Mandaeism, where it generally refers to punishment after a first/initial death on Earth.

+However the concept also appears in classical antiquity, Egyptian mythology, and modern Western esotericism: in these non-Christian contexts, the "second death" typically signifies the natural post mortem dissolution of the human soul, which does not survive eternally.

 Judaism

 Although the term is not found in the Hebrew Bible (the Canonical collection of Hebrew scriptures), Harry Sysling identifies a consistent usage of the term "second death" in texts of the Second Temple period and early rabbinical writings.
 In most cases, the "second death" is identical with the judgment, following the resurrection, in Gehinnom at the Last Day.

 Targum Deuteronomy

 In Targum Neofiti (Neof.) and the fragments (FTP and FTV), on the verse Deutoronomy 33:6, the "second death" is "the death that the wicked die."

 Targum Isaiah

 Targum Isaiah has three occurrences.
 The first is 22:14, where the Aramaic paraphrases the Hebrew as "This sin will not be forgiven you until you die the second death."

 The final two examples are from Targum Isaiah 65, which sets the scene for an apocalyptic final battle.
 Targum Isaiah 65:6 paraphrases the Hebrew in line with the interpretation of the penultimate verse of the Hebrew Isaiah found in the Gospel of Mark, where "their worm does not die" is equated with Gehinnom.
 Here both Targum Isaiah and Gospel of Mark supply the term "Gehinnom", where Hebrew Isaiah simply concludes with the heaps of corpses following the last battle where "their worm does not die", making no further eschatological extension into resurrection and judgment.